Rutherford House: History

 On 29 May 1909, Alexander Cameron Rutherford became the owner of a superset of the lot now occupied by Rutherford House.
+Rutherford purchased the lot from Laurent Garneau, a prominent Métis businessman.
 The description of him on the certificate title of ownership reads "a gentleman of Strathcona".
-By late 1909 plans for the house were drawn up by the firm of A.G.
-Wilson and D.E.
-Herrald, British-trained architects and civil engineers, and excavation completed by Strathcona contractors James Smith and J.T.
+By late 1909 plans for the house were drawn up by the firm of Arthur G. Wilson and David E. Herrald, British-trained architects and civil engineers, and excavation completed by Strathcona contractors James Smith and J.T.
 Radford.
 During the following spring of 1910 Thomas Richards, another Strathcona contractor and master bricklayer, prepared the foundation, which was poured by the end of May 1910.
 The double brick walls were built during the summer of 1910, with some of the work being done by Thomas Richards himself.
 Work proceeded on the elegant hardwood interior over the winter, with the house being fit for occupancy by February 1911.
 Rutherford House when completed in 1911 had a number of modern features including hot running water, electric lighting, flush toilets, and telephones.

-The Rutherford family of four, including Alexander Cameron Rutherford, Mattie Birkett Rutherford, Cecil Alexander Rutherford and Hazel Elizabeth Rutherford moved in by the end of March 1911.
+The Rutherford family of four, including Alexander Cameron Rutherford, Mattie Birkett Rutherford, Cecil Alexander Rutherford and Hazel Elizabeth Rutherford moved into the home in February 1911.
 The Rutherfords occupied the house until September 1940, when Mattie Birkett Rutherford died on September 13, 1940.
 In June 1941, Rutherford House was sold, by Alexander, to the University of Alberta – Delta Upsilon fraternity, for $9500, corresponding to the cost of construction.
+The negotiations of the sale were handled by Cecil Rutherford and Francis Winspear, a founding member of the Alberta chapter of the Delta Upsilon fraternity.